 The aquaculture sites in Killary Harbour have been configured to facilitate navigation, farming operations, and visual impact within the overall aquaculture area.
-This applicant proposes to cultivate mussels using a maximum of 5No double headed longlines laid out almost parallel to the shore on a site 2.55 Ha in size.
-The farm site layout and detail of structures to be licensed for this application have been prepared and are suitable for advertising and attachment to any licence issued for the site.
+This applicant proposes to cultivate mussels using longlines on a site 15 Ha in size.
+No farm site layouts were submitted as part of the application.
+The details of structures to be licensed for this application have been prepared and are suitable for advertising and attachment to any licence issued for the site.
 All structures including anchors are to be kept within the site boundary.